A Acupuncture & Chinese Herbal Medicine Clinic

 primarily uses acupuncture or Chinese herbal medicine or some combination of both, their focus will be on

 eliminating the root imbalance that is causing your infertility.

 Patients seeking fertility & IVF/IUI enhancement, relief from endometriosis, recurrent pregnancy loss, PCOS,

 aging eggs, thin endometrial lining, elevated FSH level, luteal phase defects, menstrual disorder, ovulatory

-defects, ovarian insufficiency and menopause syndrome make up most of our current workload.
+defects, ovarian insufficiency and menopause syndrome make up of our current workload.